What Herbs Can You Smoke?

 Red Raspberry Leaf

-Red Raspberry Leaf is another herb that can help to counter the effects of cigarette use, and some research suggests that it may help to counter the effects of nicotine poisoning.
+Red Raspberry Leaf is another herb that can help counter the effects of cigarette use, and some research suggests that it may help to counter the effects of nicotine poisoning.
 Red Raspberry Leaf is a sedative herb that can help produce the same calming effect as nicotine, so it may be useful for managing the “come down” from tobacco products.

 As a smoking herb, it’s mildly flavored and fluffy, producing a light smoke.
 It may be useful as a base for creating a blend with more flavorful herbs.